commercetools/commercetools-sdk-typescript/BEST_PRACTICES.md

 The commercetools JS/TS client can be customized in a variety of ways, this can be achieved by passing in middleware options that can take different parameter values.
 Refer to the [Client Initialization](#client-initialization) section for details on how to create the client.
-To see how to configure the available middleware options and their configurations, see [this documentation](https://commercetools.github.io/nodejs/sdk/api/#middlewares).
+To see how to configure the available middleware options and their configurations, please check [the official documentation](https://docs.commercetools.com/sdk/ts-sdk-middleware-v3).

 ## Error Handling